Born 3 October, in St John’s Wood, London, one of six children of Royal Academy of Music professor Harold Craxton and Essie Faulkner, a violinist.

 John Craxton: From Cranborne Chase to Crete tours from Dorset County Museum in Dorchester to Salisbury Museum.

 Charmed Lives in Greece: Ghika, Craxton, Leigh Fermor exhibition tours from the A.G.
 Leventis Gallery in Nicosia to the Benaki Museum in Athens and the British Museum.
-It received rave reviews and around 100,000 visitors.
+It receives rave reviews and around 100,000 visitors.
+A launch exhibition is held at Osborne Samuel in London – John Craxton in Greece: The Unseen Works.